This post may contain affiliate links. You can view our affiliate disclosure here.

 How does the Apex 21 iron perform at the end of the day?
 How does it compare to previous Apex models?
 Is it worth putting a set in the bag?

 Read on to find out what you need to know to make an informed decision.

 What are the reviews like?

-The Apex 21 irons have been widely praised by consumers: a 4.8/5 (96% recommended) average rating on the Callaway store, and a 4/5 aggregate rating on Amazon, with only one low score from a customer that experienced a shipping mishap.
+The Apex 21 irons have been widely praised by consumers.
+It boasts a 4.8/5 (96% recommended) average rating on the Callaway store.

 The professional critic reviews that exist are very positive and paint a picture of excellent consistency, good launch, and a spin rate that allows for great controllability.

 In addition, the Apex 21 iron is endorsed by pro golfer Xander Schauffele, who says that it’s “everything you want in a forged iron”.

 What People Like

 - new technologies reliably squeeze out extra performance.